 To craft compelling content that would appeal to the target audience, we focused on three elements: enlisting leading creatives; targeting two core target audiences; and using ad sequencing for tactical storytelling.

 Ensuring that the campaign would feel just as cool as the digital realms in which gamers immerse themselves was paramount.
 SteelSeries enlisted top-notch creatives to portray the world that gamers know and love; the world of gaming.

 We identified two core gamer groups and custom built the narratives of the brand story to match their specific characteristics:

-- PC console gamers: We showed them that we understand them, that SteelSeries is, has always been, and will always be, a by-gamers-for-gamers brand.
-This was visualized through a series of gaming moments that make gamers feel glorious.
+- PC console gamers: we showed them that we understand them, that SteelSeries is, has always been, and will always be, a by-gamers-for-gamers brand.
+This was visualised through a series of gaming moments that make gamers feel glorious.
 We also showed them our long line of gaming innovations and how they’ve continued to elevate the performance of gamers everywhere.

 Ad sequencing for tactical storytelling in the digital world where gamers live